itxwaleedrazzaq/liquid_attention/README.md

 # Liquid Attention Network (LAN)

-This repository contains implementations and experiments for the **Liquid Attention Network (LAN)** developed at Con [update with full name or link later].
+This repository contains implementations and experiments for the **Liquid Attention Network (LAN)** developed at Networked Intelligent Control (NIC) Lab, University of Science and Technology of China (USTC).

 ---